steven-le-thien/INC/README.md

 2. FastTree2 (http://www.microbesonline.org/fasttree/FastTree.c)
 3. Newick Utils (https://github.com/tjunier/newick_utils)
 4. Extra scripts in the tools folder
+5. RAxML (only if needed to run RAxML)

 ## Installation
 Run `make` to generate the binaries `constraint_inc` and `ml`, used for the constraint INC and its ML extension respectively.
 The command for constraint INC is